 By contrast, Aubert’s and Ladmirault’s contributions were remindful of Fauré’s upbeat rhythms and his elliptical harmonies.

 The contributions by Roger-Ducasse and Schmitt were substantially more complex … and Schmitt’s could be considered the most complex of all.
 His piece — a scherzo — made extensive use of the musical anagram for Fauré’s full name.
-(Schmitt along with Ravel were the only composers who used both parts of the pitch row in their musical creations.)
+(Schmitt along with Ravel were the only composers who used both parts of the pitch row in their tributes.)

 Upon hearing Schmitt’s composition, one is immediately struck by its modernity.
 Clearly, it is music that Fauré himself would never have created.
 It is as if Schmitt is telling us that while he owes much to Fauré, he is his own man in music.